Jake Bentley: 2019

 Bentley was named starting quarterback for the 2019 season, but suffered a foot injury in the first game of the season, the 2019 Belk Kickoff Game against North Carolina.
-As a result, he was benched and freshman quarterback Ryan Hilinski was named starting quarterback.
+As a result, he was benched and freshman quarterback Ryan Hilinski was named the starting quarterback.
 On September 8, 2019, it was reported that Bentley would have season-ending surgery on his foot.
 At the end of the 2019 season, Bentley announced he would be transferring schools for his last year of eligibility.
 On December 9, Bentley announced that he would be transferring to the University of Utah for the 2020 season.

 Utah

 2020

 Bentley was originally announced as the backup quarterback for the 2020 season, behind Texas transfer Cameron Rising, but after Rising was injured in the season opener against USC, Bentley was named the starter for the remaining games.
 Bentley completed 62 percent of his passes in his season with the Utes.

 Following the season finale against Washington State, in which Bentley threw an interception in the second quarter and was benched in favor of walk-on Drew Lisk, Bentley, for the second time in his collegiate career, entered the NCAA Transfer Portal.